jjjadey/nextjs-clone-spotify/README.md

 6\.
 Click `Edit Settings` in your Spotify app.
 Then add Redirect URIs `http://localhost:3000/api/auth/callback/spotify`

+Note: `JWT_SECRET` is your some super secret value

 ## Preview

 Preview the example live on [StackBlitz](http://stackblitz.com/):